 As the sun was setting, the place was bathed in golden sunlight.
 It was even more breathtaking.

 Before long, the sun slipped away quietly, and we made our way back to the village.

 Hungry, we decided to go straight for dinner instead of going back to change.
 We walked along the main street, trying to choose somewhere to eat.
 Finally, we settled for Joe’s Bar, a place that looked quite lively on that night.
 We were told that there would be live music, and as the evening wore on, more people came in.
 When the band started playing, the restaurant was quite full, and people turned their attention to these cheerful guys playing old tracks.

 As the hours grew late, the band changed their classic oldies to cheerful Latin songs, and people swayed in their seats.
 There was this one woman, Amanda, who was dancing alone.
-She tirelessly came to every table to ask people to join her, much to the amusement of the other customers.
+She tirelessly came to every table to ask people to join her, much to the amusement of the other patrons.
 She did so until the whole bar danced, barefoot and sweaty and happy.

 They stopped playing at midnight, and we walked down the main street for one last time to our hostel, grateful for such a remarkable night and perfect ending for our Pemuteran trip.

 Katka’s post: The Day Bali Made Me Cry